interstitialRedirectModalTitle

 Visit

-• The rich forest covering Baxter’s Hollow is part of Wisconsin’s largest intact southern deciduous forest.
-You can see oak, hickory, maple, ash, yellow birch, white pine, maple and basswood.
+The rich forest covering Baxter’s Hollow is part of Wisconsin’s largest intact southern deciduous forest.
+You can see oak, hickory, maple, ash, yellow birch, white pine, and basswood.

 As fall approaches, the summer colors fade to red, orange and gold.
-Migratory birds such as cerulean warbler, worm-eating warbler and the hooded warbler are on the move, and you’re likely to spot raptors such as broad-winged hawks.
+Migratory birds such as cerulean warblers, worm-eating warblers and hooded warblers are on the move, and you’re likely to spot raptors such as broad-winged hawks.

 Many of our preserves allow deer hunting from October through the first week of January, so wearing blaze orange is suggested when hiking in these areas during hunting season.